Skip to main content

 • How sleep deprivation specifically worsens depression, anxiety, bipolar disorder, PTSD, and schizophrenia

-• A real-world case study: how Nadia reduced her PHQ-9 depression score from 18 to 6 by fixing her sleep in 6 weeks
+• A real-world US case study: how Jordan reduced his PHQ-9 depression score from 17 to 5 by fixing his sleep in 7 weeks

 • 8 evidence-based strategies for breaking the sleep–mental health cycle — including CBT-I, light therapy, and exercise timing

-• An interactive knowledge quiz to test your understanding — and catch common misconceptions
+• An interactive quiz to test your understanding and catch common misconceptions

 60%